gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's stomach flip-flopped the way it did when she read some of the steamier passages in the romances Aunt Naggie loved so much.
-The salesman stepped back and forced his features into a bland salesman's smile.
+The ecologist stepped back,
+a bland smile replacing the genuine warmth of a moment before.
 He gestured at one of the carpets hanging on a display rack beside him.
 "Perhaps this one?"
 he asked a little too loudly.